BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

   "org_unit": {
-    "parent": "String - Name of the parent OrgUnit.", "name": "String - Name of the OrgUnit.",
-    "status": "Enum<Status>? - Status of the OrgUnit, One of `open` or `close`, may be null or omitted.", "org_unit_type": "String - Name of the OrgUnitType", "groups": "Array of String - can be empty.
+    "parent": "String - Name of the parent OrgUnit.", "name": "String - Name of the OrgUnit.", "opening_status": "Enum<Status>? - Status of the OrgUnit, One of `open` or `close`, may be null or omitted.", "org_unit_type_id": "Int - id of the OrgUnitType", "org_unit_type_name": "String - Name of the OrgUnitType", "groups": "Array of String - can be empty.
 Names of the new groups", "geo_point": { "": "Geopoint for the OrgUnit", "latitude": "Double - New latitude of the OrgUnit",